Introduction to Keeping Gambling Records

 - They give the definite impression of knowing exactly how well they are doing but, just as clearly, are never going to tell me.

-Sufficiently good money management skills is the difference between these two groups: those who have some level of uncontrolled spending and those who have the necessary information to make intelligent choices in their approaches to gambling.

-It is my belief that players providing the first response don’t know if they are actually breaking even or not.
+Sufficiently good money management skills are the difference between these two groups: those who have some level of uncontrolled spending and those who have the necessary information to make intelligent choices in their approaches to gambling.
+Players providing the first response don’t know if they are breaking even or not.
 Why not?

-Well, in general, there are two possible reasons.
+Well, in general, there are two possible scenarios.
 First, they don’t care to know anything more than keeping track of any W-2G tax documents they or their tax professional will need later for annual income tax returns.
 Second, they don’t know how to keep track of anything more.

-For example, perhaps they’ve never before won a taxable jackpot of $1,200 or more.
+For example, perhaps they’ve never won a hand pay jackpot of $1,200 or more.
 This might even be due to never having gambled before.
-Or, suddenly they’ve learned how to win more than ever before.
+Or suddenly they’ve learned how to win more than ever before.

 Whichever the case may be, discovering far too late the essential nature of keeping gambling records for tax preparation will eventually prove to be quite frustrating.
 While not much can be done for last year’s casino visits, perhaps, let’s try to avoid it happening again for next year’s tax preparation, shall we?